Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 areas.
 Jomtien offers a more relaxed solo vibe.

-best day trips from Pattaya?
+What are the best day trips from Pattaya?

 * Koh Larn (Coral Island): Stunning